jakobharder/anno-mod-loader/docs/modops/basics.md

     </Asset>
     ```

-!!! warning "Removing an not existing element leads to warning"
+??? info "Removing an not existing element results in a log warning."
     As with all ModOps, there will be a warning if the selected element path does not exist.